The Tradeoffs of Buying New Construction

 New Homes Take Time to Build

-A new community may have completed homes for quick move-in homes or spec homes that are already complete (or nearly so) and ready for a buyer to move in.
+A new community may have completed quick-move-in or spec homes that are already complete (or nearly so) and ready for a buyer to move in.

 But if not, a buyer may have to wait.